 - Bellows: Extend the lens’ focal length enabling it to enlarge

-A macro lens (at 1:1) changes that reduction ratio.
-With a macro lens fitted, an ant measuring 2mm will measure the same 2mm on the sensor.
-Higher reproduction ratios may represent an ant at 3mm on the image sensor when it is only 2mm at life-size.
-The resultant photograph will show the ant many times larger.
-A bee at over a centimetre might half fill the sensor.
-On a photograph that might represent an image of the bee at four or five centimetres.
+A macro lens reverses that reduction factor for you to get a larger result.
+With a macro lens, an ant becomes the same size or larger on the image sensor.
+Your final printed photograph will show the ant many times larger. if you take a shot of a bee of one centimetre, it might half fill the sensor.
+In your final image that might represent an image of the bee at four or five centimetres.

 Very large reproduction ratios are normally regarded as photo-microscopy – a discipline more like working with a microscope than a camera.
 High magnifications may reach, for example: 1000:1; Eg. the image on the sensor = 1000 times larger than the image in front of the camera.

-Working in extreme close-up range with a subject creates problems for the macro photographer.
-The depth of field is very shallow when focussing so close.
-Typically you may have only a few millimetres in the sharp zone of your image.
-As a result a small aperture is often required to maintain as much sharpness as possible.
-This tends to require long exposures which makes makes photographing moving objects difficult.
-Stronger lighting is often needed to for good results when using a macro lens.
+Working in extreme close-up range with your subject can create problem for you in macro photography.
+The depth of field is very shallow when focusing so close.
+Typically you may have only a few millimeters in the sharp zone of your image.
+As a result you may need a small aperture to help maintain the sharpness.
+So, you might need longer exposures which makes capturing moving objects more difficult.
+Strong lighting may also be needed for you to get good results with a macro lens.

-Macro lenses may magnify objects close up, but they have excellent qualities as ordinary lenses when focused at normal ranges.
-Many 100mm macro lenses produce high quality portraits for example.
+Macro lenses may let you magnify objects close up.
+However, you will find they have other excellent qualities.
+You can use them as ordinary lenses when focused at normal ranges.
+For example, many 100mm macro lenses produce high quality portraits.

 Macro lenses are often considered to be suited to specific work:

-None macro lens adapted with extension tubes or bellows – suitable for all types of macro work.
+- None macro lens adapted with extension tubes or bellows – suitable for all types of macro photography.